jayden8923/hey./README.md

 You can open the exe file first if you want too though.

 # MORE
-This page does not have any source code, but it does have a sourceforge page.
+This page does not have any source code, but it does have a sourceforge page at https://sourceforge.net/projects/hey-virus/.